-Fluorite Colors: Why is Fluorite So Colorful
+Fluorite Colors: What Color is Fluorite

 Fluorite is the world's most colorful mineral in the world, because of the enormous range of brilliant and even iridescent Colors it displays.
 Fluorite is the mineral form of calcium fluoride, CaF2.
 Fluorite belongs to the halide minerals.
 It crystallizes in isometric cubic habit, although octahedral and more complex isometric forms are not uncommon.